Tell Beydar

+has been encroaching at the site.

 History

-Nabada was first settled during the Early Dynastic Period circa 2600 BC.
-By around 2500 BC a medium-sized independent city-state had developed.
-At that point, it became a provincial capital under the kingdom centered at Nagar, now Tell Brak.
-After the Jezirah region was conquered by the Akkadians, Nabada became an outpost of that empire.
+Nabada was first settled during the Early Dynastic I Period circa 2800 BC.
+By around 2600 BC a medium-sized independent city-state had developed.
+At that point (c.
+2450 BC), it became a provincial capital under the kingdom centered at Nagar, now Tell Brak and reached its maximum size.
+After the Jezirah region was conquered by the Akkadian Empire, Nabada became an minor outpost of that empire.
+Radiocarbon dates for that transition ranged from 2420 BC to 2270 BC ± 10.
 The city was then abandoned until re-occupied for a time circa 1400 BC by the Hurrians (Mitanni) and again in the Neo-Assyrian and Hellenistic periods.